UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

  1. Create a new session as before, and tick the Advanced options box in the bottom left corner.
  2. Select Connection > Tunnel from the left pane.
- 3. Tick the Connect through SSH tunnel box and enter the hostname of the gateway you are tunnelling through, for example socrates.ucl.ac.uk
+ 3. Tick the Connect through SSH tunnel box and enter the hostname of the gateway you are tunnelling through, for example ssh-gateway.ucl.ac.uk
  4. Fill in your username and password for that host.
-(Central UCL ones for Socrates).
+(Central UCL ones for the Gateway).
  5. Select Session from the left pane and fill in the hostname you want to end up on after the tunnel.
  6. Fill in your username and password for that host and set the file protocol to SCP.
  7. Save your settings with a useful name.